Scope and Rates

 Following the importation of tangible goods, the taxpayer has the right to credit the VAT paid on the import of the aforementioned goods in the tax return of the same period.

-If a company purchases services from outside Mexico, this will be considered as service importation and will be subject to VAT on import, only if the services are rendered by a non-resident entity.
-It is important to mention that a credit for the corresponding amount is granted in the same monthly return and hence, no cash flow effects should be triggered unless this service cannot be allocated to a taxable activity of the taxpayer (if the latter carries out taxable and exempt activities).
+If a company purchases services from outside Mexico, this will be considered as services importation and will be subject to VAT through a mechanism similar to reverse-charge mechanism (called ‘IVA Virtual’) only if the services are rendered by a non-resident entity.
+It is important to mention that if the taxpayer is fully entitled to deduct its input VAT an input VAT deduction equivalent to the self-assessed VAT is granted in the same monthly return and hence, no cash flow effects should be triggered unless this service cannot be allocated to a taxable activity of the taxpayer (if the latter carries out taxable and exempt activities).

 International transportation is not considered in the importation of a service.

-The acquisition of intangible assets by persons residing in Mexico from non-resident suppliers and the temporary use or benefit taken in national territory of intangible assets supplied by non-resident shall be considered as an importation and will be subject to VAT.
+The acquisition of intangible assets by persons residing in Mexico from non-resident suppliers and the temporary use or benefit taken in national territory of intangible assets supplied by non-resident shall be considered as an importation and will also be subject to VAT thorough the reverse-charge mechanism seen above .

 A tax invoice should contain the following data: